innxrmxst/Silent/README.md

-# Silent is simple TCP reverse shell written on C.
+# Silent is a simple TCP reverse shell written in C.
 ![Alt Text](https://media.giphy.com/media/Kmr5zGPaFDWYiVBVIB/giphy.gif)
 ### In both files IP need to be changed to yours.